-Healthy Chocolate Chip Muffins recipe made with whole wheat flour, no refined sugar and Greek yogurt are healthy bakery style muffins with lots of mini chocolate chips.
+This Healthy Chocolate Chip Muffins recipe with whole wheat flour, Greek yogurt, lots of mini chocolate chips and no other refined sugar is perfect to make with the kids!

-Our other top kid favorite muffins include healthy banana chocolate chip muffins, pumpkin chocolate chip muffins and healthy chocolate muffins.
+Other top kid favorite muffins include banana chocolate chip muffins, pumpkin chocolate chip muffins and healthy chocolate muffins.

 Healthy chocolate chip muffins on a wire rack.

-All I can say about these healthy chocolate chip muffins is to double-double the recipe.
-These healthy muffins are light, fluffy, flavourful and loaded with mini chocolate chips.
+All I can say about these healthy chocolate chip muffins is to double the recipe.
+They are light, fluffy, flavorful and loaded with mini chocolate chips.

-Of course, your kids will gobble them up for a healthy snack.
-And that’s perfectly fine because this healthy chocolate chip muffin recipe is made with only 1/3 cup maple syrup, whole wheat flour and yogurt.
-Minus hydrogenated oils, refined sugar and chemicals found in store-bought muffins.
+• Better ingredients: Made with only 1/3 cup maple syrup, whole wheat flour and yogurt.
+Minus hydrogenated oils and refined sugar found in store-bought muffins.

 Almond milk, Greek yogurt, egg, baking powder, baking soda, vanilla, chocolate chips, maple syrup, oil, whole wheat flour.